Chrishoney/dieselrobin/docs/dieselrules.md

 ### Regular Missions

-Each completed mission one is worth one point.
+Each completed mission is worth one point.
+Mission 1 must be completed without dying to earn the point.
 Winning a character is worth 3 points.
 Thus the maximum possible regular mission score for each character is 17 points.

 ### Bonus Missions